 \subsubsection{\textbf{Drug Discovery in the AI Era}}

 AI has been widely applied in drug discovery.
 Since the early 2000s, machine learning models, such as random forest (RF), have been exploited for VS and QSAR \cite{ma2015deep, lavecchia2015machine}.
 In 2012, AlexNet \cite{krizhevsky2012imagenet} marked the advent of the deep learning era \cite{alom2018history}.
-Shortly after, in the 2012 Merck Kaggle competition, deep neural networks (DNN) outperformed the standard RF model in predicting the molecular activities \cite{ma2015deep}.
-More recently, the success of AI techniques in computer vision and natural language processing has also shed light in drug discovery \cite{chen2018rise, vamathevan2019applications, ozturk2020exploring, jimenez2021artificial} and led to the burgeoning field of deep learning in chemistry \cite{mater2019deep}.
-In 2019, researchers discovered potent inhibitors of discoidin domain receptor 1 (DDR1) in 21 days with deep learning \cite{zhavoronkov2019deep}.
-In 2020, a novel antibiotic candidate against antibiotic-resistant bacteria, halicin, was identified by deep graph neural networks \cite{stokes2020deep}.
+Shortly after in the 2012 Merck Kaggle competition, deep neural networks (DNN) outperformed the standard RF model in predicting molecular activities \cite{ma2015deep}.
+More recently, the success of AI techniques in computer vision and natural language processing has shed more light into drug discovery \cite{chen2018rise, vamathevan2019applications, ozturk2020exploring, jimenez2021artificial} and led to the burgeoning field of deep learning in chemistry \cite{mater2019deep}.
+In 2019, potent inhibitors of discoidin domain receptor 1 (DDR1) were discovered in 21 days by researchers from Insilico Medicine \cite{zhavoronkov2019deep}.
+In 2020, a novel antibiotic candidate against antibiotic-resistant bacteria, halicin, was identified by researchers from MIT \cite{stokes2020deep}.
 Note that AI can be applied at different stages in drug discovery, from target identification and validation to drug response determination \cite{vamathevan2019applications}.
-Lead identification, the focus of this perspective, involves two fundamental tasks: molecular property prediction and molecule generation.
+Lead identification, the focus of this survey, involves two fundamental tasks, i.e., molecular property prediction and molecule generation.
 Molecular property prediction, at the core of VS, is to predict the property value of a molecule given its structure or learned representation \cite{chuang2020learning}, which can be served for various purposes, such as drug-target interaction (DTI) prediction \cite{sydow2019advances}, toxicity prediction \cite{mayr2016deeptox} and drug-induced liver injury (DILI) prediction \cite{andrade2019drug}, among others.
-Molecule generation \cite{elton2019deep, mercado2020practical} underlying drug design involves two levels of tasks: 1) realistic molecule generation - generating molecules within constraints imposed by chemical rules, and 2) goal-directed molecule generation - generating chemically valid molecules with certain desired properties.
+Molecule generation, underlying drug design, involves two levels of tasks: 1) realistic molecule generation, i.e., generating molecules within constraints imposed by the chemical rules, and 2) goal-directed molecule generation, i.e., generating chemically valid molecules with desired properties \cite{elton2019deep, mercado2020practical}.